First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Tooth Extraction

 Removing the tooth can help keep infection from spreading to other areas of your mouth.
+In the case of gum disease, removing a tooth prevents the disease from spreading and damaging nearby teeth and bones.

 Some dental work can cause bacteria in the mouth to enter the bloodstream and cause infections in other parts of the body.
 People who have a hard time fighting off infections may need to take antibiotics before and after dental surgery.
 You may need to take antibiotics if you: